djgroen/FabSim3/INSTALL.md

 Installing and Testing FabSim
 ======

+This document describes how to install FabSim3 and perform basic tests.
+The full documentation is available at http://fabsim3.readthedocs.io or in docs/index.rst (locally).

 ## Dependencies

-To use FabSim3, you will need to have git installed.
+To use FabSim3, you will need to have git installed, as FabSim3 requires git to install plugins.

 ### The "pip" way
 FabSim requires the following Python modules: